 Tag Archives: California

-Last week, as expected, a California superior court judge ruled on whether to allow the Accrediting Commission for Community and Junior Colleges (ACCJC) to end accreditation for City College of San Francisco (CCSF) as of July 31, 2014.
-As reported in … Continue reading
+By Phil HillMore Posts (302) Last week, as expected, a California superior court judge ruled on whether to allow the Accrediting Commission for Community and Junior Colleges (ACCJC) to end accreditation for City College of San Francisco (CCSF) as of July … Continue reading

-I have recently described the seven-year accrediting crisis that City College of San Francisco (CCSF) faces as well as a summary of the dissenting voices.
+By Phil HillMore Posts (302) I have recently described the seven-year accrediting crisis that City College of San Francisco (CCSF) faces as well as a summary of the dissenting voices.
 Now it’s time to be petty.
-We are now seeing just the intervention that … Continue reading
+We are now … Continue reading